 Yes, we’re doing that for you.

-Leave it to us to always be going above and beyond for our guests, our diners, our clients, our drinkers, our gallery attendees, our recording artists, and the list goes on and on and on.
-With a lot of unique assets on our property, we are busy providing our people a lot of different things.
+Leave it to us to always be going above and beyond for our guests, and our diners, and our clients, and our drinkers, and our gallery attendees, and our recording artists, and the list goes on and on and on.
+With a lot of unique assets on property, we are busy providing our, let’s call them, our people, a lot of different things.
 If you didn’t know already, we’re not just a hotel.
-We have a restaurant, a spa, a photography gallery, a bar, and a recording studio (to name a few of the hats we wear), and today we are going to focus on our love of music and the newest thing we are doing about it.
+We have a restaurant, a spa, a photography gallery, a bar, and a recording studio, to name a few of the hats we wear, and today we are going to focus on our love of music and the newest thing we are doing about it.

 We are 56 years old, and we are coming up on our 57th birthday in 2020.
-In the ’60s, ’70s, and ’80s, musicians found us and made us their home.
+In the 60s, 70s, and 80s, it was musicians who found us and made us their home.
 The biggest musicians in the history of music, in fact.
 (To learn more about our history, please head to our historical blogs: there is one per decade of our history!)